bimwook/omuen/README.md

     response.end(text);
 });
 ```

-or with "get" and "post"
+or with "get" and "post" to `http://example.com/hello.do`
 ```javascript
 router.root.push("hello.do", router.handle({
   doGet: function(request, response){